Rishon73/tosca-execute-print-email/README.md

 ### Step 3: Run the batch file

-In command line, navigate to the location of the *.bat* and *.tcs* file and run the batch file by typing:
+In command line, navigate to the location of the *.bat* and *.tcs* files and run the batch file by typing:
 *"Tosca - Run Test, Print Report and Send Email.bat"*